-Full of protein, egg white oatmeal is an easy way to start your day with a balanced, healthy meal!
-You’ll find how to make egg white oatmeal on the stovetop really easy to do with the included how-to video below.
-If you love oatmeal, but find leaves you hungry 1-2 hours later, give this breakfast a try.
-It’s loved by both adults and kids!
+This high protein breakfast of egg white oatmeal is an easy way to start your day with a balanced, healthy meal!
+I’m excited to teach you how to make egg white oatmeal on the stove top with the included how-to video below.
+If you love morning oatmeal, but find leaves you hungry 1-2 hours later, give this delicious recipe a try.
+The fluffy texture is loved by both adults and kids!

-If starting your day with more protein at breakfast is a goal of yours, then this oatmeal will hit that mark.
-Protein is one of the most important nutrients I focus on at breakfast because it sets me up to feel satiated and energized for the day.
+If starting your day with extra protein at breakfast is a goal of yours, then this oatmeal will hit that mark.

-If you’ve ever started your morning with carbs and sugar only, maybe you’ve felt the sugar crash an hour later.
+If you’ve ever started your morning with a bowl of regular oatmeal that’s simply sweetened with brown sugar or maple syrup, maybe you’ve felt the sugar crash an hour later

 Not with this egg white oatmeal!